-Because there’s so much to see and do along the NC500 route, need to prioritise and compromise, depending on how much time you have.
+Because there’s so much to see and do along the North Coast 500 route, need to prioritize and compromise, depending on how much time you have.
 We don’t plan our trips too much – our best-laid plans always go awry.
 But we do prepare well.
 Concentrate on having a list of things to do and see you really don’t want to miss.
 Try not to make the list so long though.
 You need plenty of time for spontaneity and flexibility to enjoy the surprises exploring Scotland’s North Coast 500 will inevitably reward you with.

 Simply enjoy the most amazing scenic drives

 While the whole of the North Coast 500 route is arguably one long scenic drive, a few stretches of road stand out as particularly special.
 This is even more relevant when you drive the route anti-clockwise.
 When the road narrows, the hills become mountains and it takes all day to drive just a few miles because you’ve had to stop so many times for photos, then you know you’ve found something truly wonderful.

 Enjoy a picnic on the jaw dropping beaches of the west coast

 Who knew the best beaches arguably in all of Europe are found in the north of Scotland?
 And there are so many to choose from.
 The sand is white, the water turquoise and there’s hardly another soul around.
 Add a good dose of warm autumnal sunshine and the beaches of the west coast of Scotland are perfect for a picnic and an afternoon snooze.